What does HVAC system do

 HVAC

-The answer to 'what does HVAC system do' is an HVAC (Heating, Ventilation, and Air Conditioning) system is responsible for regulating the temperature, humidity, and air quality within a building.
-It works to keep the indoor environment comfortable and healthy for the occupants.
+The answer to 'what does HVAC system do' is that an HVAC (Heating, Ventilation, and Air Conditioning) system is responsible for regulating the temperature, humidity, and air quality within a building.
+It works by circulating air through a series of ducts and vents, using a combination of heating, cooling, and ventilation components to maintain a comfortable indoor environment.

 Sources